All the best Amazon Boxing Day deals for a post-Christmas bargain

 Nintendo Switch OLED: Was £309.99, now £298.50, Amazon.co.uk

-If you’re looking to pick up Nintendo’s latest hybrid console this Boxing Day, Amazon is offering the OLED console with a modest discount.
+If you’re looking to pick up Nintendo’s latest hybrid console, Amazon is offering the OLED console with a modest discount.
 The Switch console is rarely ever on sale, so snap it up while this offer lasts.
 In our review of the OLED model, we praised it for its bright 7in screen and durable kickstand, compared with the original model, making handheld and tabletop gaming “an absolute joy”.

 Shark anti-hair-wrap cordless stick vacuum cleaner IZ202UK: Was £349.99, now £199, Amazon.co.uk